Dasharo/presentations/pages/dug_11/0X_dasharo_path_to_hsi_3.md

 supported platforms it gives you a hardware based root of trust that passes HSI checks and a toolbox you can use to verify it yourself.

 If you want similar properties on your own hardware, we can help.
-That includes designing and deploying hardware roots of trust, bringing up new platforms with BootGuard and measured boot and tailoring firmware behavior to your use case.
 To discuss a project you can email contact@3mdeb.com.
 -->